GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/09-Design of a mini-training.md

 ---
 title: "Design of a mini-training"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 10
 questions:
-- "Key question (FIXME)"
-objectives:
-- "FIXME"
+- "How to design a mini-training?"
-learning outcomes:
+outcomes:
-- "FIXME"
+- "Know how to mockup a course"
 ---